ABOUT ALTRIX MEDICAL

 Welcome to Altrix Medical.
 We're passionate about creating a better world.
 We're inspired by the whimsical, driven by the what-if, and powered by cutting-edge engineering to make it all possible.
 At Altrix Medical, we're obsessed with creating innovative technologies to prevent and cure disease.

-Altrix Medical LLC was founded in May 2013 with the singular goal of leveraging innovative technologies and imaginative ideas to prevent and cure disease.
+Altrix Medical was founded in May 2013 with the singular goal of leveraging innovative technologies and imaginative ideas to prevent and cure disease.
 Our first technology is a pocket-size Automated External Defibrillator (AED) that integrates with a smartphone.
 This innovative medical device goes anywhere a person’s phone goes and allows for the immediate on-site diagnosis and treatment of Sudden Cardiac Arrest (SCA).

 MEET THE ALTRIX MEDICAL LEADERSHIP